-AFAR chooses a destination at random—by literally spinning a globe—and sends writer John T. Edge on a spontaneous journey to Kazakhstan.
+AFAR chose a destination at random—by literally spinning a globe—and sent writer John T. Edge on a spontaneous journey to Kazakhstan.

 Our horses are lean and healthy,” Orinbasar Kuatov said when I told him that the first bite I took in his town, earlier in the day, was kazy, a sausage made by stuffing a deboned horse rib into a garlic-smeared horse intestine.
 “What fat they have is just around the belly.”

 It was my first night in Almaty, the economic citadel of Kazakhstan, a pluralistic former Soviet republic in Central Asia.
 I had arrived at the close of the inaugural celebration of First President’s Day, honoring Nursultan Nazarbayev, who has ruled the nation in a tight-fisted and seemingly enlightened manner since the U.S.S.R. collapsed in 1991.
 My new friend Orin and I were three shots of raspy vodka into a nine-course dinner at a Russian restaurant.
 Ornamental samovars lined the timber rafters above.
 Detritus covered the table.
 A stray mushroom here.
 A crust of brown bread there.

 I spooned up a consommé of sable and leaned in.
 I had contacted Orin, a native of Kazakh descent who works here as an investment banker, through a friend-of-a-friend chain with more links than a pair of gulag leg manacles.

 “It’s not a meat of last resort,” he said with a patience I witnessed in many Kazakhs, adept at explaining themselves to witless outlanders with Borat scenes looping through their heads.
 “We don’t eat work horses.
 We’re connoisseurs.
 My father can take a bite and tell you the age, gender, and body part of the animal.”